jtclarkjr/openide-rust/README.md

 # OpenIDE Rust

-A quick command-line tool to open projects in Visual Studio Code.
+A quick command-line tool to open projects in various IDEs and editors.

 ## Installation